 When it comes to choosing an investment provider, it's important to understand exactly what you're getting for your money.
-Are you going to be getting some financial advice and help with your questions along the way or will you be left in the dark?
+Are you going to be getting some investment advice and help with your questions along the way or will you be left in the dark?
 Will they include handy services like portfolio rebalancing to ensure your investments are never dragged off course?
-Will they offer you tax loss harvesting to save you money on taxes when your investments go sour?
+Will they offer you access to human investment advisers to speak with when your circumstances have changed?
 Do they allow you to invest according to your values?

-Remember what we told you earlier, about how fees will eat away your gains like pigs let loose in a Golden Corral?
+Remember what we told you earlier, about how fees will eat away your gains like pigs let loose in a Greggs.
 Money managers will generally charge you a management fee that will likely eat up around 1% of your entire portfolio annually.
-If your manager is a fan of active investing and purchases a variety of mutual funds that carry their own MERs of around 1%, suddenly, you have to overcome a 2% loss every year in order to even break even.
-If you had the misfortune of walking into a certain big name bank until very recently and asking for investing help, you might have ended up paying a 1.6% management fee to be advised to buy the banks propriety mutual funds, which performed worse and came with higher fees than their competitors’.
+If your manager is a fan of active investing and purchases a variety of investment funds that carry their own annual management charges of around 1%, suddenly, you have to overcome a 2% loss every year in order to even break even.
 Don't be afraid to ask: what am I getting for the fees I'm paying?

 We might be a little biased, but in our opinion a goldilocks alternative has emerged: we at Wealthsimple provide professional investment help that doesn’t cost an arm and a leg.
 When you get started with Wealthsimple, you’ll get beaucoup perks, from free automatic portfolio rebalancing to unlimited financial advice from highly skilled human beings.
 Get started here in less than five minutes.